 The Sum of Broad Strategies

-An employer wouldn’t conduct a 6-week campaign to promote COVID vaccination, then spend years trying to prove the initiative’s return on investment.
+An employer wouldn’t conduct a 6-week challenge to promote COVID vaccination, then spend years trying to prove the initiative’s return on investment.
 Business leaders recognize their organization’s part in something greater — a part that, like all good well-being strategies, has potential to benefit the organization, as well.

 COVID may be too obvious an example.
 Consider something more pedestrian — a nutrition program.
 Will employees achieve better well-being by having healthier food options at the workplace?
 Maybe not.
 Are we more likely to have better population health outcomes if we all have more nutritious options throughout our environments, including the workplace?
 Certainly.